 I wouldn’t recommend dousing your hands in pure alcohol though.
 This will dry out your hands which in turn could make them so chapped that they crack and bleed.

 If you have open wounds on your hands (no matter how small), there is a higher likelihood that pathogens could enter your body.
-So, stick to products which are in the 60-80% range of alcohol content – like this one on Amazon.
+So, stick to products that are in the 60-80% range of alcohol content – like this one on Amazon.

 It is also possible to make homemade hand sanitizer which is equally as effective.